 - The quality of education that the child is currently receiving

-- The impact that changing the status quo would have on the child
+- The impact that is changing the status quo would have on the child

 - A history of substance abuse in the home

-- Whether the parent would foster a relationship between the other parent and the child
+- Whether the parent would foster a relationship with the other parent and the child

 Judge’s Determination According to Houston Child Custody Attorneys

 The judge will hear the testimony and review all evidence presented at the hearing.
 After this, the judge may decide the case immediately or postpone the decision.

 Furthermore, if a judge gives sole custody to one parent, he or she may grant “reasonable” visitation to the non-custodial parent.

 Modify a Child Custody Order By Working with Houston Child Custody Attorneys